polterguy/phosphorusfive-dox/chapter-2.md

 </div>
 ```

 Notice how our inner widget is of type *"button"*.
 This is because of the argument **[element]**, which declares what type of HTML widget you wish to create.
-You can create any HTML element you wish, by changing this argument to the name of the HTML element you wish to create.
+You can create any HTML element you wish, by changing the **[element]** argument's value to the *"tagName"* of the HTML element you wish to create.

 You can also add any attributes you wish to your widget, by simply adding the attribute as an argument.
 To add an attribute with the name of *"foo"* and the value of *"bar"* for instance, is as easy as adding `foo:bar` as an argument to our **[create-widget]** invocation.